clojurists-together/clojuriststogether.org/content/news/2024/2024 Long Term Project Updates May June.md

 ---

 ## Nikita Prokopov
-Hi, I’m Nikitonsky and this is my open-source update for the past two month.
+Hi, I’m Nikitonsky and this is my open-source update for the past two months.
 Some good work was done on Humble UI (finally!), DataScript and new project — AlleKinos.de.

 New project: [AlleKinos.de](https://allekinos.de/), a no-nonsense movie showtimes site for the entire Germany:
 - A simple view for all movie screenings in Germany, inspired by Bret Victor’s Magic Ink